Biogas Production ebook horizontal banner ad.

 The theory of the CSTR is that, through rigorous mixing, the composition of the contents of the reactor in any given spot in the tank is the same as in any other spot in the tank.

-The theory of plug flow, on the other hand, is that the makeup of the contents at the head of the digester is different than that of the material leaving the digester just as the material flows through the digester in the pattern like a plug through a pipe.
+The theory of plug flow, on the other hand, is that the makeup of the contents at the head of the digester is different from that of the material leaving the digester, just as the material flows through the digester in a pattern like a plug through a pipe.

 Wet systems commonly run at total solids levels between 2% and 8%. via biofermenergy